Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ---
 ### Crash to Desktop when entering a building or on "finalising setup".
 Crash code fiss.dll+4481 or SkyrimSE.exe+D6DDDA.

-These Error codes have two causes
+This Error codes have Three causes

+#### 1. Can  be caused by Medal clipping software

+Exiting this program is the recommended advice before playing Wildlander, as on lower end PC's it causes a CTD from the main menu, and on higher end causes the ENB to have blinding sunlight and black water.

+Either way - Support staff strongly advise that if you dont have this running when starting wildlander.

-#### Out of memory crash.
+#### 2. Out of memory crash.
 Caused by System Ram and page file overflowing.

 Bigger Skyrim mod lists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger page-file.